gaofrank1986/plot_digitizer/README.md

   * Once you have marked the points, close the cropped window followed by the desktop picture.
 You can check your data either on the created excel file or by pressing the button **Check Dictionary**.

-* **Check Dictionary**: When pressing this button, you will be able to select from a list of extracted graphs, the data that you would like to see on your comand windows.
+* **Check Dictionary**: When pressing this button, you will be able to select from a list of extracted graphs, the data that you would like to see on your command windows.

     Example: